igbanam/bellboy/README.md

 ## Installation

 ### From Binary
 - Download the executable file
+- Run `chmod +x bellboy`
+- Move `bellboy` to somewhere in your path

 ### From the repository
 - Clone the repository